MartianColonist/POSEIDON/refractive_indices_txt_files/Aerosol-Database-Readme.txt

 Paper Info :

 Review article that was cited in WS15.
 Indices were most likely taken from Figure 5 with a plot digitizer.
 Note that this figure is in wavenumber.
-Comparing and contrasting the txt file with the ones found in the DOCDD, it seems like this entry is most similar to Mg[0.8]Fe[1.2]SiO[4] glass from Dorschner (1995).
+Comparing and contrasting the txt file with the ones found in the DOCCD, it seems like this entry is most similar to Mg[0.8]Fe[1.2]SiO[4] glass from Dorschner (1995).

 --------------
 Dorschner (1995) (assumed reference)